confluentinc/ksql/docs/developer-guide/udf.rst

 | Struct       | STRUCT           |
 +--------------+------------------+

-Note: Structs are not supported in UDAFs
+Note: Structs, Lists and Maps are not supported in UDAFs

 .. _deploying-udf: